projectblacklight/blacklight_range_limit/README.md

 We use [chart.js](https://www.chartjs.org/) to draw the chart.
 It has one dependency of it's own.
 These need to be either pinned with importmap-rails, or used via the chart.js npm package and an npm-package-based bundler.

 There is **no CSS** needed.

+## Upgrading from blacklight-range-limit 8.x to 9.x

+All back-end configuration should be backwards compatible.

+You will need to change how you load JS.
+(There is no longer any blacklight_range_limit CSS to load).

+You will need to be using either importmap-rails or a package.json-based javascript bunder (jsbundling-rails or vite) to deliver JS to your app.
+Legacy sprockets-only is not supported.

+Then, remove ALL existing (sprockets) references to blacklight_range_limit in your JS or CSS pipelines.

+And run `rails g blacklight_range_limit:assets` -- or manually set up the JS for unusual setups (such as vite-rails), see above at <a href="#installation">Installation</a>.

+For an unreleased version from git -- the installer is not presently capable of installing that, but simply add the unreleased version of the gem to your Gemfile.

 # Tests